er-arcadio/technical_skills_curriculum/BigO_Lab/README.md

     sum_of(10)
     ```
-    - How many lines of code will likely be run?
+    - What is the most number of times any one line will be run?
     - As n grows, how will the number of run lines change?

 2. If the number of lines run is linearly dependent on the data, we can say it has an order of n, or _O(n)_ for short.

-Take a look at this next piece of code:
+3. Take a look at this next piece of code:
     ```py
     def sum_of(n):
         total_sum = n * (n + 1)